newrelic/demo-apps/apm-lambda-convergence/README.md

     ```
     This process ensures that only the `apm-lambda-convergence` directory is downloaded to the EC2 instance, saving time and disk space.

-3.  **Configure the API Gateway URL**: You need to tell the `hop-service` the URL of the deployed backend.
-Set it as an environment variable in your SSH session.
+3.  **Configure the Variables**: You need to tell the services the New Relic license key and the URL of the deployed backend.
+Set them as environment variables in your SSH session.
 This method is cleaner than editing files manually.

     ```sh
-    export API_GATEWAY_URL="<Paste the ApiGatewayEndpoint URL here>"
+    export API_GATEWAY_URL=""
+    export NEW_RELIC_LICENSE_KEY=""
+    export PROJECT_NAME=""
+    echo -e "\nAPI GATEWAY: $API_GATEWAY_URL\nLICENSE KEY: $NEW_RELIC_LICENSE_KEY\nPROJECT: $PROJECT_NAME"
     ```
-    Docker Compose will automatically detect this environment variable and pass it into the `hop-service` container.
+    Docker Compose will automatically detect these environment variables and pass them into Docker Compose.

-4.  **Run the Docker Containers**: With the environment variable configured, start the services using Docker Compose.
+4.  **Run the Docker Containers**: With the environment variables configured, start the services using Docker Compose.
 The `ubuntu` user has been added to the `docker` group, so `sudo` is not required.
     ```sh
     docker-compose up --build -d
     ```